-On November 14, 2019, the Company contracted NORAM Engineering to conduct concept testing for the Clayton Valley Lithium Project.
+On November 14, 2019, the Company contracted NORAM Engineering to conduct concept testing for the Project.
 On February 27, 2020, the Company received positive initial results from the test program.

-On May 19, 2020, the Company announced results from the PFS of the Clayton Valley Lithium Project: average annual production of 27,400 tonnes per year LCE, mine life for PFS of 40 years, industry-low cash cost of US\$3,392 per tonne LCE, US 1.052 billion NPV at 8% discount rate after, after tax internal rate of return of 25.8% and payback period of 4.4 years.
+On May 19, 2020, the Company announced results from the PFS of the Project: average annual production of 27,400 tonnes per year LCE, mine life for PFS of 40 years, industry-low cash cost of US\$3,392 per tonne LCE, US 1.052 billion NPV at 8% discount rate after, after tax internal rate of return of 25.8% and payback period of 4.4 years.

-On August 11, 2020, the Company announced a mineral resource estimate at the Clayton Valley Lithium Project which included measured plus indicated resources of 929.6 million tonnes averaging 1,062 ppm Li or 5.2 million tonnes LCE.
+On August 11, 2020, the Company announced a mineral resource estimate at the Project which included measured plus indicated resources of 929.6 million tonnes averaging 1,062 ppm Li or 5.2 million tonnes LCE.

-On February 7, 2021, the Company entered into a twelve-month lease agreement with del Sol for the lease of part of their refining facility in the Amargosa Valley (the "Amargosa Site").
-The Amargosa Site is located approximately 110 miles south from Tonopah, Nevada and will be used to house the pilot plant.
+On February 7, 2021, the Company entered into a twelve-month lease agreement with del Sol for the lease of part of their refining facility in the Amargosa Valley.
+The Amargosa Site is located approximately 110 miles south from Tonopah, Nevada and will be used to house the Pilot Plant.